Markus Wolf: Retirement

-In September 1990, shortly before German reunification, Wolf fled the country, and sought political asylum in Russia and Austria.
-When denied, he returned to Germany, where he was brutally beaten and arrested by German police.
-Wolf claimed to have refused an offer of a large amount of money, a new identity with plastic surgery to change his features, and a home in California from the Central Intelligence Agency to defect to the United States.
+In September 1990, shortly before German reunification, Wolf fled the country and sought political asylum in the Soviet Union and Austria.
+When denied, he returned to West Germany, where he was arrested by West German police.
+Wolf claimed to have refused an offer of a large amount of money, a new identity with plastic surgery to change his features and a home in California from the Central Intelligence Agency, to defect to the United States.

 In 1993, he was convicted of treason by the Oberlandesgericht Düsseldorf and sentenced to six years' imprisonment.
 This was later quashed by the German supreme court, because West Germany was a separate country at the time.
 In 1997, he was convicted of unlawful detention, coercion, and bodily harm, and was given a suspended sentence of two years' imprisonment.
 He was additionally sentenced to three days' imprisonment for refusing to testify against Paul Gerhard Flämig when the former West German (SPD) politician was accused in 1993 of atomic espionage.
 Wolf said that Flämig was not the agent that he had mentioned in his memoirs.

 Markus Wolf died in his sleep at his Berlin home on 9 November 2006.
+He was cremated and buried in his brother's grave in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.

-In 2011 the State Social Court of Berlin-Brandenburg ruled that the widow Andrea Wolf was not entitled to a "compensation pension" that her husband had been stripped of as a "fighter against fascism".
+In 2011, the State Social Court of Berlin-Brandenburg ruled that the widow Andrea Wolf was not entitled to a "compensation pension" that her husband had been stripped of as a "fighter against fascism".